-Los Angeles might be considered a burger and taco town, but there are plenty of classic American hot dogs suped-up with a dose of local flavor all over the city.
-Here in the Southland, franks might be topped with dried Japanese seaweed or Korean kimchi, then placed inside a duo of split Hawaiian rolls for good measure.
-Whatever one’s personal hot dog vice may be, there’s a beef and bun combination that is sure to satisfy.
-From corndogs at a Santa Monica icon to saucy Guatemalan pan shucos, here now are the 19 essential hot dogs in Los Angeles.Read More
+Los Angeles might be considered a burger and taco town, but there is an abundance of hot dogs suped-up with a dose of local flavor all over the city.
+Here in the Southland, franks might skew traditional American, prepared bacon-wrapped directly outside of a nightclub, or be topped with dried Japanese seaweed or Korean kimchi, then placed inside a duo of split Hawaiian rolls for good measure.
+Whatever one’s personal hot dog preference may be, there’s a creative and satisfying dog and bun combination somewhere in town.
+Featuring Korean corndogs and chili-covered old-school, here now are the 17 essential hot dogs in Los Angeles.Read More

-American classics with an Angeleno twist available for takeout, delivery, and dine-in
+American classics with Angeleno twists available for takeout, delivery, and dine-in

 Cupid's Hot Dogs

-Cupid’s was originally established in 1946 as Walsh’s Hot Dogs by Richard and Bernice Walsh.
-Today, it’s overseen by third-generation sisters Kelly and Morgan Walsh; diners still flock here for a dose of nostalgia and the beloved chili dogs.
-Chicago-style, Reuben, and plant-based dogs are some of the sisters’ newer additions to the menu.
+Originally established in 1946 as Walsh’s Hot Dogs by Richard and Bernice Walsh, the current operations are overseen by third-generation sisters Kelly and Morgan Walsh.
+Diners still flock here for a dose of nostalgia and the beloved chili dogs whether Chicago-style, Reuben, or plant-based dogs.

 Fab Hot Dogs

 Fab Hot Dogs takes east coast-style hot dogs seriously.
-They specialize in Rippers, natural casing beef and pork dogs from New Jersey that are deep-fried and customized with a ton of toppings.
-Most of the specialty dogs can be upgraded to foot-longs, should one be extra-hungry.
+It specializes in Rippers, natural casing beef and pork dogs from New Jersey that are deep-fried and customized with ample toppings.
+If feeling a bit extra, most dogs can be upgraded to foot-longs.

 Vivi's Gourmet Cuisine

-This Colombian street food trailer by Viviana “Vivi” Henriquez is one of the few places in LA to get fresh arepas, loaded hamburguesas, and sauced-up hot dogs.
-The maximalist street treat piles on onions, lettuce, tomato, crispy bacon, and broken ripio de papa (stick fries), and then receives a righteous lacing of five different sauces.
-Be sure to ask for napkins.
+This Colombian street food trailer by Viviana “Vivi” Henriquez is one of the few places in LA to get fresh arepas, loaded burgers, and sauced-up hot dogs.
+The maximalist street treat piles on onions, lettuce, tomato, crispy bacon, and broken ripio de papa (stick fries), and then receives a righteous smattering of five different sauces.
+It’s wonderfully messy, so grab napkins.

-Merging old-school menu items with a new school vibe, the Stand is a Valley classic with outlets in Woodland Hills, Encino, Northridge and beyond.
+Merging old-school menu items with a new-school vibe, the Stand is a Valley classic with outlets throughout the Southland from Woodland Hills to Huntington Beach, plus a new spot in Tustin.
 After picking a dog, don’t skip those awesome fries either.

 Dog Haus Biergarten

-Craft hot dog concept Dog Haus offers creative spins on the classic by using elevated ingredients.
-The Sooo Cali features Dog Haus’ all-beef skinless dog with wild arugula, spicy basil aioli, crispy onions, avocado, and tomato.
-All of its unique creations can be made a gourmet sausage, too.
+Craft hot dog concept Dog Haus offers creative spins on the classic dogs including the Sooo Cali featuring an all-beef skinless dog with wild arugula, spicy basil aioli, crispy onions, avocado, and tomato.
+The chain recently introduced a Korean barbecue sausage.

 Also featured in: